Questions About Gynecologic Cancer?

-- The most comprehensive Gynecologic Oncology program in Lower Fairfield County that includes access to the same clinical trials that the Yale Cancer Center provides, genetic counseling for high-risk women, ultrasonography, and screening for tumor markers.
+- The most comprehensive Gynecologic Oncology program in Lower Fairfield County, including access to clinical trials at the Yale Cancer Center, Memorial Sloan Kettering Cancer Center and Columbia University’s Herbert Irving Comprehensive Cancer Center.

-- Concierge-level care in an unhurried, personalized environment.
-We take the time to truly get to know you, address your questions and concerns, and to coordinate specialty care services.
+- We take the time to truly get to know you, address your questions and concerns, and to coordinate specialty care services.

-- A multidisciplinary team of medical oncologists, radiation oncologists, surgeons, geneticists, and other specialists collaborate to develop the best strategies to ensure the best possible outcome for each patient.
+- A multidisciplinary team of medical oncologists, radiation oncologists, surgeons, geneticists, and other specialists who collaborate to develop strategies to ensure the best possible outcome for you.

 What radiation therapy is used for gynecologic cancer?

-Our radiation oncologists use a wide variety of radiation delivery systems that treat gynecologic cancers including:
+Our radiation oncologists use a wide variety of radiation delivery systems for gynecologic cancer treatment, including: